OpenDriveLab/Birds-eye-view-Perception/README.md

 ## <div id='cite'>Citation</div>

-If you find this project useful in your https://github.com/OpenPerceptionX/BEVPerception-Survey-Recipe.gitresearch, please consider cite:
+If you find this project useful in your research, please consider cite:

 ```BibTeX
 @article{li2022delving,